Emily Stanley, Professor, Department of Zoology and Center for Limnology

 Center for Limnology University of Wisconsin 680 North Park St. Madison, WI 53706; 608-263-2567 (email)

 I am the lead Principal Investigator for the North Temperate Lakes Long Term Ecological Research (NTL-LTER) study, giving me the opportunity to work with a diverse and enthusiastic group of investigators.
-My NTL-related research activities focus on carbon and nitrogen dynamics in wetlands, streams, and lakes, and the influences of hydrology and geomorphology on streams in Wisconsin’s northern Highlands Lake district.
-Much of this work has been done with the assistance of the Wisconsin USGS WEBB (Water, Energy, and Biogeochemical Budgets) project.
+My NTL-related research activities focus on biogeochemical dynamics, ecosystem metabolism, and long-term change in Wisconsin's streams, lakes, and wetlands.

 NSF Macrosystems Biology program